Jump to:

 There are long protein strands in them which are very elastic and upon contact with your teeth the rubbing of those strands against the enamel produces a squeaky sound.
 The fresher the curd the more pronounced the squeak.

 After a day the curds begin to lose their squeak as the bacteria used to make them continue to work and increase their acidity content and break down the long proteins into smaller and less elastic fragments.
-This video provides a good explanation for the loss of squeakiness.

-Different Ways to prepare Fried Cheese Curds
+Different Ways to Prepare Fried Cheese Curds

-You can prepare fried cheese curds in any number of ways so feel free to make alterations to our basic recipe below.
+You can prepare fried cheese curds in a number of ways so feel free to make alterations to our basic recipe below.
 For this post we simply whipped up a basic batter with a beaten egg and beer and selected a pale ale with a good balance of malts and herbal hops.

 It is definitely fun to experiment with differently flavored curds and methods of making them.
 You can truly identify your favorite kind of fried cheese curds.
 Whenever we can get our hands onto dill flavored ones we add garlic powder to the batter - the result is impressive.